Tukyo/Profectio/README.md

 Maelynoch and Kratis were now locked in eternal battle in the realm above Cirra, each blow struck on the other created yet another brilliant burst of color throughout the aurora.
 Glorian and Hyatti remained on Cirra, formulating a plan of coexistence, while both scheming behind the other to get the upper hand.
 01000101

 Wynona became a guide for lost Ciraelians, as war raged between the figureheads.
-Ciraelians were easily caught in between and forced to pick sides, normally simply chosen by if Naiwatha Village or Nowan was home.
+Ciraelians were easily caught in between and forced to pick sides, which was simply chosen by if Naiwatha Village or Nowan was home.
 There were many who did not want to make this decision and let the winds of Wynona sweep them into the air.
 Without fail, each and every Ciraelian who was carried by the winds ended up in Caranatus Pyramid.
 01001110

 With one final gust, Wynona slammed shut the doors of Caranatus and all lost Ciraelians were sealed inside.
 They did not fear, however, as Wynona carried each and every one of them she instilled peace, by letting them have a small glimpse into the future.
-An artifact, a legendary piece of art will be uncovered, and be the key to both the doors of Caranatus and the restoration of Inanis, revitalizing the Bulla Benne.
+An artifact, a legendary piece of art will be uncovered.
+This legendary artifact is a key to both the doors of Caranatus and the restoration of Inanis, which will revitalize the Bulla Benne.
 01011001

 # **In Conclusion**
 *01110010*

 Consider this, but a synopsis of the Greater Tales of King Snapi.
-Hopefully as the Cirealians continue to explore, more understanding and knowledge can be siphoned from the lands.
+Hopefully, as the Cireaelians continue to explore, more understanding and knowledge can be siphoned from the lands.
 There has already been more discovered since these events, of which we can discuss briefly.
 01001000

 There was a legendary piece of art, originating from when Kratis and Maelynoch collided, forming along the aurora.
 This legendary piece of art is said to have spawned from the last, final shard of Inanis' power.
 Making this the artifact that Wynona gave a brief glimpse of.
 01010010